-Hendricks hall, the woman's dormitory at the University, will be formally opened this evening with a family dinner.
-The 40 girls who have already taken up their residence in the new building, will be present.

-Mrs. George T. Gerlinger, member of the board of regents, and Mrs. Roy Bishop, chairman of the woman's building committee of the State Federation of Women's Clubs, will be guests at a formal open house next month, says Dean Elizabeth Fox, head resident at the dormitory, when all arrangements in the new home for University women will be complete.

-The rooms in Mary Spiller hall, the old dormitory which accommodated 22 girls, will be used by Miss Lilian Tingle, head of the department of household arts, for classes and laboratory work.
+Herdricks hall, the woman's dormi-tory at the University, will be format-tory at the University, will be format-ly opened this even in which a family diver.
+The 40 series who have already taken up their residence in the new building, will be present.
+Mrs. George T. Gerlinger, member of the board of regents, and Mrs. Roy Bishop, chairman of the State Fed-eration of Women's Clubs, will be guests at a formal open house next month, says Dean Elizabeth Fox, head resident at the dormitory, when all ar-songements in the new home for Univ-vorsity women. will be complete.
+The rooms to Mary Spiller hall, the 22 girls, will be used by Miss Lillian Tingle, head of the department of household aris, for elasses and labora-tory work.